oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 - State Synchronization: The application layer distinguishes a network-level QUIC failure from a protocol violation by the absence of an MQTT.DISCONNECT packet.
   If the QUIC connection is lost, the client may attempt to reconnect and resume the session using the same Client Identifier.

-### 6.7.2 Mapping MQTT Protocol Errors to QUIC Connection State
+### 6.7.2 Mapping MQTT Protocol Errors to QUIC Transport State

 Errors detected at the MQTT application layer may require the immediate termination of the underlying QUIC transport to prevent the processing of malformed or unauthorized data.